JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

 > In hopes of getting a better understanding of the glymphatic system and to demonstrate the potential of PINNs we want to, in this study, apply a physics-informed neural network model to investigate the diffusive properties of a tracer molecule observed via MRI imaging over a period of 48 hours.
 We will for simplicity use synthetically made simulated MRI-like images with no noise alongside the diffusion equation to try to predict the concentration and estimate the diffusion coefficient of the tracer.
 ---

-### In this GitHub repo you'll find two folders.
-One folder, src, containing the source files and the data that was used, and one, results, containing the results.
+### In this GitHub repo you'll find a folder, src, containing the source files and the data that was used.

 ## **Content of folders:**